 1. Not wiping spills immediately

 Spills are bad news for quartz countertops.
 If you let any type of spill sit for too long on your quartz, this may cause the surface to stain.
 Quartz is often marketed as being highly resistant to stain but it is important to remember that the stone is not completely stain-proof.
 This is why you should always wipe and clean spills as soon as they happen.
-Yes, there ways to remove stains but it’s a long process.
+Yes, there are ways to remove stains but it’s a long process.
 The best way to avoid stains is to prevent them from happening in the first place.
 Wiping spills immediately is the best practice in maintaining quartz countertops.

-2. Using the inappropriate cleaner
+2. Using an inappropriate cleaner

 Using any cleaning product that is not recommended to be used on quartz countertops will cause lasting stains.
 Avoid both acidic and alkaline cleaners as these will break down the bonds between resin and quartz and permanently damage the surface.
-Harsh, acidic cleaners like lemon, lime, vinegar will weaken the sealant of the countertops’ surface over time and will make the surface more prone to staining.
+Harsh, acidic cleaners like lemon, lime, and vinegar will weaken the sealant of the countertops’ surface over time and will make the surface more prone to staining.